 The final common technique for cyber threat hunting is using sandboxes to analyze suspicious files.
 This technique involves running suspected malware files in a sandbox environment to see what actions they take.

 By doing this, analysts can determine whether the files are malicious or not.
-This can help to identify malware that may not have been identified by other techniques.
+This can help to identify malware that other techniques may not have identified.

 While there are many different techniques that can be used for cyber threat hunting, these three are some of the most common.
 By using these techniques, analysts can identify malicious activity on an organization’s network.